AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 ## Collections

 If you work on a set of files or folders, you can add them to your favorite list to access them quickly. **Collections** show the list of documents that you have added and other publicly accessible list of documents from the other users.
-You can also enable [paginated loading](/web-editor-other-features.md#paginated-loading-experience) to load and browse files in smaller batches when working with large collections.

 By default, you can view the files by titles.
 As you hover over a file, you can view the file title and the file path as a tooltip.